jcjolley/muddler/README.md

 `muddle -W C:\dev\hackmud -d C:\User\1337H4x0r\AppData\Roaming\hackmud\1337H4x0r\scripts`

-Will watch C:\dev\hackmud for changes to *.ts and *.js files, run any *.test.js files, and then write *_mud.js files to your hackmud folder.
+This will watch C:\dev\hackmud for changes to *.ts and *.js files, run any *.test.js files, and then write *_mud.js files to your hackmud folder.
 I think this is the most useful option.

 `muddle`

-Will watch the current working directory for changes to *.ts and *.js files, run any *.test and write *_mud.js files to the current directory.
+This will watch the current working directory for changes to *.ts and *.js files, run any *.test and write *_mud.js files to the current directory.

 `muddle <filename>`

-Will test \<filename\>.test.js, and then write a minified \<filename\>_mud.js to the current directory.
+this will test \<filename\>.test.js, and then write a minified \<filename\>_mud.js to the current directory.

 ## Testing
 If you wish to unit test your files, create a test file with the same name as your script, but with an extension of .test.js.